ember-intl/ember-intl/README.md

 ## Migrating from 4.x to 5.x
 ### Notable Changes

-* Polyfills have been removed entirely and with it the need to bundle the pluralization rules as they now come from the native `Intl.PluralRules` API
+* Improved the internals for how ember-intl loads translations on boot
-* Translations are now placed in a fixed location when bundled, no longer need to traverse the private API `requirejs._eak_seen` to hydrate the service with translations
+* Polyfills have been remove and no longer bundle pluralization rules as it's available natively via the `Intl.PluralRules` API
 * `Intl.MessageFormat` [parser](https://formatjs.io/docs/intl-messageformat-parser) and [compiler](https://formatjs.io/docs/intl-messageformat) updated which changes how text and tags are escaped

 ### Breaking Changes